userfrosting/learn/pages/07.services/02.default-services/docs.md

 Constructs the `AssetManager` object (namespace `UserFrosting\Assets\AssetManager`), which is responsible for loading information about assets (Javascript, CSS, images, etc) required by each page and constructing the appropriate HTML tags.
 See [Section 5.2](/building-pages/assets) for more information.

+#### assetLoader

+This service handles requests for [raw assets](/building-pages/assets#raw-assets) made to the application.
+It locates the appropriate file for a given url, and builds the response containing the contents of the asset, along with setting headers for MIME type and length.

 #### cache

 Creates an instance of a Laravel [Cache](https://laravel.com/docs/5.3/cache).